Azure-Samples/graphrag-accelerator/frontend/README.md

 To access the app , visit `localhost:8080` in your browser.

 ## Host UI in Azure
-The frontend application can also be hosted in Azure as a Web App using the included deployment script.
-Here are the steps:
+The frontend application can also be hosted in Azure as a Web App using the provided `frontend/deploy.sh` script.

 ### 1. Create Azure App Registration